Homogenization framework for rigid and non-rigid foldable origami metamaterials

 Despite the wealth of research in origami metamaterials, modeling their mechanical behavior still poses significant challenges.
 One of the earliest approaches, the rigid-panel model~\citep{schenk2013geometry,wei2013geometric,hu2020folding}, treats an origami metamaterial as an assembly of rigid panels connected with revolute joints forming a mechanism.
 The kinematics can thus be studied through the theory of mechanisms, and the structural mechanics through the force-displacement relation.
 Later, the bar-and-hinge model~\citep{Schenk2011,Filipov2017,liu2017nonlinear,Overvelde2017} was proposed to include the role of panel deformation.
 The origami metamaterial was thus treated as a combination of a truss lattice and rotational springs~\citep{lahiri2023folding}.
 The former allows both extension in truss elements and revolution around pin joints, capturing the primary deformation modes at the global level.
+The bar-and-hinge model has been used to capture the overall shape change under large deformation~\citep{xu2024derivation,xu2025modeling}.
+However, local stress and strain are often neglected or simplified by this method.
 For non-rigid foldable origami patterns, another popular option is to model their panels with plate Finite Elements (FE)~\citep{Hu2021,Filipov2015,feng2022simplified}.
 This method gives an accurate description of the stress and strain distribution but is computationally demanding.
 The computational requirement becomes overwhelming when there is a large origami tessellation with a complex fold pattern.
 For this reason, the FE analysis of origami specimens is limited to a few unit cells of relatively simple patterns.